-We will examine what the gender pay gap figures can tell us about our organisation and this will help inform our action plans in this area.
-We will work with our colleagues across the local government sector to share best practice.
+We will examine what this year's gender pay gap figures can tell us about our organisation and this will help inform our action plans and we will work with our colleagues across the sector to share best practice.

-We continue to review trends over time, and we look forward to reviewing and reporting on the gender pay gap annually.
+We will continue to monitor and review these trends over time and look forward to reporting on the gender pay gap in the future.

-Coilín O'Reilly, Chief Executive 18th December 2023
+Coilín O'Reilly Chief Executive 19th December 2024